sjentsch/lsjDocs/index.rst

 the first steps into jamovi. jamovi is a free and open statistical software to bridge the gap between researcher and statistician.

-Before we begin, a few remarks on how to use this web page.
+Before we begin, a brief remark on how to use this web page.
 The content is available in different languages.
 To change the language, please head to the “Learning statistics with jamovi” roll-up menu (in the bottom-left corner) and click on it.
 A larger menu unfolds where you can select the language you would